Opinion | Memo to Democrats: If there’s another covid surge, you’ll get the blame

 But that mostly petered out.
 And when school officials came under heavy fire from the coordinated GOP message machine for acting to defend kids, Democrats didn’t make a big enough issue of this depraved and reckless conduct.

 California Gov. Gavin Newsom (D) handily defeated the effort to recall him by aggressively calling out Republican opposition to covid public health measures.
-Terry McAuliffe tried this in his Virginia gubernatorial campaign and failed, but school closures, not mask and vaccine mandates, might have taken over as an issue.
-A new TargetSmart analysis suggests schools weren’t decisive in McAuliffe’s loss at all.
+Terry McAuliffe tried this in his Virginia gubernatorial campaign and failed, and while some have argued that covid restrictions in schools were partly to blame for his loss, a new TargetSmart analysis undercuts that conclusion.

-The point is that sidestepping these issues hasn’t really worked.
+Either way, sidestepping these issues hasn’t really worked.
 And now that we’re eying another covid surge, the idea that Republicans won’t backflip from downplaying covid to blaming Democrats for such a surge is fanciful.

 Democratic strategist Simon Rosenberg, who has long argued that defeating covid is central to his party’s political fortunes, says Democrats should lay the groundwork now to handle this problem.